 If all's gone well, those users who have experienced the aha moment firsthand with their own data will now be ready to move forward with your product.
-This is the moment they're the most excited.
+This is the moment users will be the most excited, and a sign of product onboarding success!
 How will you help them get set up ASAP?
 If you do this right, time-to-value will be low and they'll be set up for the next phase: long-term success.

 One idea we're still exploring is a comprehensive checklist of all the things users need to do to get fully set up.
 It would both direct users what to do next and help them visualize how far they've come.
-Intercom's own onboarding provides a good example of this approach and Appcues now offers checklists as a feature in its onboarding app for product teams.
+Intercom's onboarding process provides a good example of this approach, and Appcues now offers checklists as a feature in its onboarding app for product teams.

-💡 What's required for users to begin getting ongoing value from your product?
+💡 What's required for users to get ongoing value from your product?
 How can you direct them to get set up as quickly as possible?

 💡 Even if the user is committed to using your product, do they face other barriers before they can buy it? (e.g. convincing colleagues, or their boss, or their CFO to invest in your solution) How can you enable them?